A guide to recover from interrupts

 The typical example of external state is indeed resource allocation which must be paired with deallocation.
 The advice for exception-safety [David Abrahams, 2000] must be applied, see Memprof_limits.Masking.with_resource.

-All in all, the task itself can be written without reasoning about interrupts: 1) corrupted internal state disappears along with the task, 2) external state shared with the task must already be provided by the monitor through interrupt-safe abstractions.
+To sum up, the task itself can be written without reasoning about interrupts: 1) corrupted internal state disappears along with the task, 2) external state shared with the task must already be provided by the monitor through interrupt-safe abstractions.

 In the case of memprof-limits